xjpvictor/mellery/README.md

 ### Notes ###

 Box.com will expire the authentication if the token is not refreshed in 14 days.
 You may need to set up a cron job to access update.php at least once every 14 days.
 Update.php will do nothing but updating the token.

+All personal data is in the directory _data_.
+Backup is only needed for this directory.